Katechaki Avenue: History

 The avenue was under construction in the late-1950s and first opened in the 1960s.
 Traffic lights were installed later on and an interchange with the Mesogeiou Avenue was added later.
 Between 2001 and 2004, its interchange with the ring was under construction and opened later.
 It was used in July 2004 for the bus that carried players of the Greece national football team from the city's airport down to Kallimarmaro for its celebration of the victory and its claim to the Euro 2004 title after beating Portugal, fans were alongside the avenue in large numbers.

 On Monday July 16, 2007, the entire stretch heading outside Athens from Attiki Odos was shut down with a stretch of 5 km to traffic due to that a forest fire not naturally caused ravaged the western slopes of the Ymittos and its forests and its smoke blanketed most of that part of the avenue.
 Fire trucks arrived to battle the fire which happened on a hilltop near the avenue.
 The fire occurred between 3 PM (15:00) and a few hours before sunset, its flames did not burn its signs and streetlights.
 Several cars were stranded but it escaped the fiery phemonemon.
 The avenue was later reopened to traffic.

-Number 65 proposal

-The future number 65 that will connect with the avenue near Papagou down to Glyfada is planned but the direction is not yet marked and may run within the avenue.
-The opening date is not set and will be two-laned.